 I will be the first to admit that I am no expert when it comes to travel nursing.
 But I do know a thing or two about résumés, personal branding, and professional development.
-In this article we’re merging these topics to share how to optimize your resume for travel nurses.
+In this article we’re merging these topics to share how to optimize your travel nurse resume.

 Fortunately, I’ve had the pleasure to become friends with an amazing travel nurse (and mentor to other travel nurses!) – Sarah Gaines.